The name of the organisation shall be the Oxfordshire Family History Society.

-The Society may elect at the Annual General Meeting a President and Vice-Presidents whose names have been proposed by the Executive Committee.
+The Society may elect at the Annual General Meeting or an Extraordinary General Meeting, a President or Vice-Presidents whose names have been proposed by the Executive Committee.

 b.
-Any member who has not renewed their subscription after two months will automatically cease to be a member of the Society.
+Any member who has not renewed their subscription two months after its becoming due will automatically cease to be a member of the Society.

 a.
 The Executive Committee shall be responsible for the Administration of the Society’s funds.
-The Committee shall have the power to invest funds in Trustee Securities or to place them on deposit or loan with financial institutions approved at the Annual General Meeting, or to hold funds in current account or in a clearing bank.
+The Committee shall have the power to invest funds in Trustee Securities or to place them on deposit or loan with financial institutions or to hold funds in current account or in a clearing bank.
 The Executive Committee shall not, however, raise loans or mortgages chargeable on the funds or properties of the Society without the express approval of an Annual General Meeting.

 b.
 Two members of the Executive Committee, one being the Treasurer or an appointed deputy, shall authorise all transactions cheques and documents governing the finances of the Society.

 c.
-The Treasurer shall keep a regular account of all receipts and payments in a manner approved by the Executive Committee and shall present to the Executive Committee when requested an interim statement showing the current state of the Society’s finances.
+The Treasurer shall keep a regular account of all receipts and shall present to the Executive Committee when requested an interim statement showing the current state of the Society’s finances.

 e.
-No payment shall be made from the Society’s funds to any individual member of the Society except as payment of out-of-pocket expenses incurred on the Society’s business and with the approval of the Executive Committee.
+No payment shall be made from the Society’s funds to any member of the Society, except as payment of out-of-pocket expenses incurred on the Society’s business, without the approval of the Executive Committee.

 g.
-The person or persons who shall check the Accounts according to the current requirements of the Charity Commission shall be appointed annually at the Annual General Meeting.
+The person or persons who shall examine the Accounts according to the current requirements of the Charity Commission shall be appointed annually at the Annual General Meeting.

 h.
 Individual members of the Executive Committee must declare any personal financial interest in any matter under discussion and shall not vote on the matter in question.